Sick Leave (Non-Exempt and Admin Non-Exempt Staff, Exempt Staff and Executives)

 D. Use of Sick Leave

-2. Employees shall arrange routine health care appointments and preventative care during nonworking hours whenever possible.
-In cases where this is not possible, supervisors shall be notified of appointments in advance to allow for the scheduling of work loads.
+3. Employees shall arrange routine health care appointments and preventative care during nonworking hours whenever possible.
+In cases where this is not possible, supervisors shall be notified of appointments in advance to allow for the scheduling of workloads.

-5. An employee shall notify his/her supervisor immediately on the first day of absence and periodically thereafter in the event of a prolonged illness.
+6. An employee shall notify his/her supervisor immediately on the first day of absence and periodically thereafter in the event of a prolonged illness.
+More specific guidelines may be established by the supervisor.

-All sick leave taken shall be recorded in hours on the Employee Absence Report and verified by the supervisor.
+All sick leave taken shall be recorded in the university's record keeping system and verified by the supervisor.
 In the case of employees who are exempt from the Fair Labor Standards Act overtime provisions, absence for sickness that exceeds the amount of sick leave accrued may only be charged in increments of one day.

 F. Eligibility and Usage